 \section{Conclusion and perspectives}

-In this work, we proposed a hybrid twin approach based on the combination of a physics-based model represented by a FEM solver, combined with a data-driven GNN ignorance model to predict discrepancy gaps.
-We fit the ground truth perceived from synthetic measurements, replicating usual real scenarios where the mathematical approximations do not perfectly fit the reality seen.
-In this case, we focused on learning nonlinearity terms, not considered a priori in the FEM model, for heat transfer problems.
+In this work, we propose a hybrid twin approach based on the combination of a physics-based model represented by a FEM solver, combined with a data-driven GNN ignorance model to predict discrepancy gaps.
+We fit the ground truth perceived from synthetic measurements, replicating scenarios where the mathematical approximations do not perfectly fit the reality seen.
+In this case, we focused on learning nonlinearity terms not considered a priori in the FEM model for heat transfer problems.
 We show that our hybrid approach is applicable to cases with a restricted amount of data for training (up to 10\% of the dataset samples available).
-Also, it is able to generalize to different mesh connectivities, domain geometries, and load locations, outperforming baseline data-driven models that approximate the whole phenomenon.
+Also, it is able to generalize to different domain geometries and load locations with partial transfer in case of significantly different mesh connectivities, outperforming baseline data-driven models that approximate the whole phenomenon.
 Additionally, the inference time of the proposed neural network can be compared with other existing approaches such as pure FEM or other baselines.

 As future perspectives, this work can be extended to other complex problems or applied to real settings with real measurements to test it on real-world benchmarks.
 To improve the performance of the ignorance model based on GNNs, attention mechanisms on the nodes and edges of the graph could be used.
 Attention between any two nodes in a graph lets the model to capture long-range dependencies that local message passing struggles to capture \cite{chen2022structure}, while attention across edges captures local geometrical characteristics \cite{brody2021attentive}.
 Another possibility is the use of temporal attention, which can mitigate error accumulation when forecasting the response over time \cite{han2022predicting}.